howardjhe/dual-energy-microct-om-seg/README.md

   *(**Note**: The `--transform` argument must point directly to the specific `.mat` file, NOT the directory containing it).*
   *Pipeline path:* `freq_diff_subtraction`

-All standalone optional parameters like `--retrieve-phase-alpha`, `--ants-num-slices`, `--roi`, or `--low_thresh` can be directly provided to the `integrate_pipeline.py` script and will be transparently passed to the lower-level scripts.
+All standalone optional parameters like `--retrieve-phase-alpha`, `--start-slice`, `--end-slice`, `--roi`, or `--low_thresh` can be directly provided to the `integrate_pipeline.py` script and will be transparently passed to the lower-level scripts.
 A log `integration_parameters.txt` is stored when executing parsing decisions.